Nontraditional Nursing Careers: A Guide to Remote Work and Freelance Writing

 After that job, I worked at a community hospital with many midwives.
 There, I fell in love with physiological birth and empowering patients.
 They created the space I felt my patients deserved.
 When I gave birth, midwives caught my babies.

-I worked as a labor and delivery nurse for five years while in school as a certified nurse midwife and advanced practice nursing student.
+I worked as a labor and delivery nurse for 5 years while pursuing a master’s degree in certified nurse-midwifery and advanced practice nursing.
 My nursing grind included long hours- I struggled.
 But I persisted, because midwives matter.

 to Work From Home